gchure/phd/docs/src/chapter_08/section_06_entropy.md

-![**Pairwise predictions of fold-change in gene expression at different temperatures.** Each row represents the condition used to infer the entropic parameters and columns are the conditions that are being predicted. color shaded regions represent the 95\% credible region of the predicted fold-change given the inferred values of $\Delta S_R$ and $\Delta S_{AI}$ for each condition.
+![**Pairwise predictions of fold-change in gene expression at different temperatures.** Each row represents the condition used to infer the entropic parameters, and columns are the conditions that are being predicted.
+Color shaded regions represent the 95\% credible region of the predicted fold-change given the inferred values of $\Delta S_R$ and $\Delta S_{AI}$ for each condition.
 The black dashed line represents the predicted fold-change in